 Based on the concept that education is the foundation of Sustainable Development in communities, CEMEDE aims to work closely with various educational organizations in order to create accessible education customized to the needs of diverse groups, specifically those who are excluded or marginalized from the mainstream educational systems.
 Education is the foundation of a promising future, and everyone in society has a right to benefit from it.

-In Lebanon CEMEDE has supported CLES (Lebanese Center for Special Education) with the objective of helping children with learning difficulties.
+In Lebanon, CEMEDE has supported CLES (Lebanese Center for Special Education) with the objective of helping children with learning difficulties.
 This includes training of elementary teachers and awareness conferences addressed to the general public on learning difficulties.
-Also extending support to the three centers for the early detection and treatment of student’s learning disabilities; in Beirut, Tripoli and Saida with a new center opening up (October 2012) in Zahle, Bekaa.
+Also extending support to the eight centers for the early detection and treatment of student’s learning disabilities; in Beirut, Badaro, Tripoli, Saida, Nabatieh, Zahleh, Zouk and a new center opening up in Baakline.

 Cultural exchange programs give people of different nationalities the chance to appreciate what they have in common, and to understand the human motivations behind their differences.